MrCyjaneK/btnet/README.md

 # Setup

- - First you need to download binary, or compile it yourself (github's releases tab have it compiled.)
+ - First you need to download binary, or compile it yourself [link to builds on my ci](https://static.mrcyjanek.net/laminarci/build-btnet/latest/)
     - on debian you can run:

     Install my APT repo to your system.
 Make sure to run this command as root